lifebit-ai/jax-jupyter/README.md

 </p>

-# Jupyter for Jax
+## Jupyter for Jax
-*Hands-on workshop material for using Jupyter Notebooks on CloudOS*
+*Hands-on workshop material for using Jupyter Notebooks on the CloudOS platform*
 <br/><br/><br/>